ashleyricketts/giftastic/README.md

 @ashleyricketts

 # Technology
-* html5, javascript, css, bootstrap
+* html5, javascript, css, bootstrap. giphy API

 # About
 * User can click animal button in order to generate 10 gifs of that animal